vogelbac/LAB-QA2GO/README.md

 - For the overview graphs we added the option to define the ranges based on the data.

 # Feedback
 This is the first version of this tool.
 It is adapted to the data of our MRI lab at the University of Marburg.
-If you got a problem or questions just contact me, so that I can help you.
+If you got a problem or questions just contact me, so that we can help you.

+## Slack
+You can contact us using slack.
+Our channel is available at https://lab-qa2go.slack.com/.
+Feel free to contact us to invite you to this channel.

 # License
 LAB-QA2GO is licensed under the BSD license for phantom data analysis.